frederic-perez/AmE-dictionary/data/dictionary.md

 __deedee__ _v_
 __deep ball__ _Tyron Taylor throws a nice deep ball._
 __deep cut__ _n_ :three: A song by an artist that only true fans of said artist will enjoy/know.
 True gems that are found later in an album, a b-side.
 Rarely if ever played on the radio.
+__deep dive__ _idiom_ :two: A thorough analysis, perhaps one that seems excessive or unwarranted for a particular topic.
 __deep freezers__
 __deep pockets__
 __Deep South__